History of ABSLTA

-History of ABSLTA from 1989
+History of ABSLTA from 1989 to present

 ABSLT – The Association of British Sign Language Tutors – was formed at the instigation of the BDA in April 1989 – prior to that there was no organisation or group to co-ordinate issues relating to the teaching of BSL and the tutors who taught it.